AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/discover-publishers.md

 ![Discover publishers page](/help/assets/connect/discover-publishers/discover-publishers-overview.png){zoomable="yes"}

 Select **[!UICONTROL View publisher]** to learn more about the publisher.
-You can also view and inspect any public audiences that the publisher has decided to share.
+You can also view and inspect any audiences that the publisher has made public.

 ![View publisher profile](/help/assets/connect/discover-publishers/view-publisher-profile.png){zoomable="yes"}